drs-p/fontawesome-free/README.md

 Some icons have light or “open” variants.
 Those variants are accessed by adding `-o` to the icon name: `\fa{file-pdf-o}` versus `\fa{file-pdf}`.
-A full list of icons and their names is included in the appendices of the [manual](https://github.com/drs-p/fontawesome-free/blob/main/texmf/doc/latex/fontawesome-free/fontawesome-free.pdf).
+A list of all icons and their names is included in the appendices of the [manual](https://github.com/drs-p/fontawesome-free/blob/main/texmf/doc/latex/fontawesome-free/fontawesome-free.pdf).

 By default, the Font Awesome icons have varying widths.
-The command has a starred variant that produces fixed-width icons, by centering them in a 1.25em wide box.
+The command has a starred variant `\fa*` that produces fixed-width icons, by centering them in a 1.25em wide box.

 ### Copyright